conan-io/conan-io.github.io/_posts/2021-07-21-Modern-docker-images.markdown

 * Use glibc 2.23 for all new Docker images
 * Images for old compilers will be built as long as their build script is compatible with the one for the newer compilers.

+### Training the Dragon: Building Clang from sources

+As we would like to use only one version of libstdc++, we chose to find a way to build the Clang without the direct dependency on GCC, building the Clang with another Clang already installed, thus avoiding ``libgcc_s``, ``libstdc++`` and using ``libc++``, ``libc++-abi``, ``libunwind``, ``compiler-rt`` and ``ldd`` instead.
+The ``libstdc++`` would only be used for Conan packages, not as a Clang requirement.
+However, we had some situations and the need for some actions that will be listed here:

+* The LLVM project uses CMake support, which facilitates the configuration of its construction, even customization if necessary.
+* We chose to use Clang 10 as a builder, as it is current and still compatible with the chosen Ubuntu version.
+The compiler is pre-built and distributed by the official LLVM PPA.
+* From version to version, options are added or removed, reflecting the evolution of project features and legacy deprecation.
+With these changes, it was inevitable to study the CMake files of each version to understand which options do not work in subsequent versions or which option should be used to specify the preferred library.
+* Unlike GCC, LLVM has a huge range of parameters and a longer build time, around 1h depending on the host.
+So, for each attempt, a long wait was needed to get the result.
+* Until Clang 9 release, ``libc++`` was not automatically added to be linked when using Clang.
+As a solution, the project supports a configuration file, where ``libc++`` can be specified by default.
+However, this behavior changes between versions 6, 7 and 8, requiring different standards and making it difficult to use the same Docker recipe for all versions.
+* With the removal of the GCC dependency, it was necessary to use ``libunwind`` during the build.
+It is already internalized in LLVM, but used as a dynamic library only.
+So a question arises, what happens if a project uses the image with Clang and installs Conan's libunwind package?
+A big mess when linking, is the answer.
+Clang tries to link the version distributed by the Conan package, resulting in several errors.
+As a workaround, we renamed the original LLVM ``libunwind`` to ``libllvm-unwind``.

+With all the advents and limitations, it became quite difficult to maintain from Clang 6 to 12.
+After a lot of discussions and advices from some of the LLVM maintainers, we decided to limit Clang support to starting from version 10, because it is not necessary to apply as many modifications, including the configuration file.
+Also, in the Linux environment, Clang is not the primary compiler, so we believe its use is always tied to newer versions.

+<p id='part2'></p>
+## Part 2: Under the hood of Dockerfiles and technical details

+Here we will be more focused on the final product, Dockerfiles, tests and CI.
+If you are interested to read about our decisions, read the Part 1 first.

 ### From blueprint to prototype: Writing the new Docker recipes